Theiviya Selvarajoo

-Theiviya Selvarajoo (born 20 June 1994) is a Malaysian tennis player.
+Theiviya Selvarajoo (born 20 June 1994) is a Malaysian former tennis player.

-Selvarajoo made her WTA tour debut at the 2013 Malaysian Open, having received a wildcard with Yus Syazlin Nabila Binti Yusri into the doubles tournament.
+Selvarajoo made her WTA Tour debut at the 2013 Malaysian Open, having received a wildcard with Yus Syazlin Nabila Binti Yusri into the doubles tournament.
 At the 2015 Malaysian Open, Selvarajoo received a wildcard into the doubles main draw with Jawairiah Noordin.

-Playing for Malaysia at the Fed Cup, Selvarajoo has a win–loss record of 4–4.
+Playing for Malaysia at the Fed Cup, Selvarajoo has a win–loss record of 17–12.